What is A Data/Disaster Recovery Plan?

 IT Inventory

-An IT inventory is a list of all the hardware and software assets in your company, as well as their conditions.
+An IT inventory is a comprehensive list of all hardware and software assets, along with their current condition and status.

 Backup Data and Procedures